mjskay/ggdist/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-14-1.png)

-This plot shows 66% and 95% quantile credible intervals of posterior mean for each condition (point + black line); 95%, 80%, and 50% posterior predictive intervals (blue); and the data.
+This plot shows 66% and 95% quantile credible intervals of posterior median for each condition (point + black line); 95%, 80%, and 50% posterior predictive intervals (blue); and the data.

 ### Fit curves